AyeshAbuLehyeh/AyeshAbuLehyeh.github.io/_projects/2_project.md

 1. **Graph Neural Networks (GNNs) for Indoor Modeling:**
    The indoor environment is represented as a graph where nodes correspond to fixed infrastructure elements (e.g., WiFi access points) and the mobile user, while edges capture physical proximity, signal relationships, and network connectivity.
-   This allows the model to reason jointly over sensor measurements and the spatial structure of the indoor network.
+   This allows the model to reason jointly over sensor measurements and the structure of the indoor network.

 2. **Conformal Prediction for Regression:**
    We apply conformal prediction on top of the regression output to produce **confidence regions** around the predicted \((x, y)\) location.